James Smoliga, DVM, PhD

 Dr. Baur earned his PhD from the University of Texas Southwestern Medical Center in Dallas, Texas, where he studied mechanisms that limit the lifespan of cultured human cells under doctors Jerry Shay and Woody Wright.

 Professor and the Doris and Ira Kukin Chair in Biology at Yeshiva University, New York, New York and the Albert Einstein Cancer Center, Albert Einstein College of Medicine, Bronx, New York

 Dr. Holz’ research is focused on the interaction between the mechanistic target of rapamycin (mTOR) pathway & estrogen receptor signaling in various diseases including lymphangioleiomyomatosis and breast cancer.
 Dr. Holz has an interest in combination therapies in clinic, including the coadministration of resveratrol with rapamycin (sirolimus).

 Dr. Holz received her Bachelors of Science degree from McGill University in Montreal, Canada.
-She completed Ph.D. in Cell Biology at Harvard Medical School.
+She completed her Ph.D. in Cell Biology at Harvard Medical School.

 Raymond Scott Turner MD, PhD